HsiangHung/Machine_Learning_Note/Statistical_Test/Q_Q_Plot/README.md

 ## Q-Q plot on Two Data

 What if we want to compare the original data to another dataset?
 In particular, the size of the second dataset is smaller.
-The example is shown below (from [[Statistics How To]][Q Q Plots: Simple Definition & Example])
+The example is shown below (from [StatQuest: Quantile-Quantile Plots (QQ plots), Clearly Explained](https://www.youtube.com/watch?v=okjYjClSjOg))

 ![](images/q_q_two_data_1.png)